apache/druid/docs/multi-stage-query/concepts.md

 ### Write to an external destination with `EXTERN`

-Query tasks can write data to an external destination through the `EXTERN` function, when it is used with the `INTO` clause, such as `REPLACE INTO EXTERN(...)`.
+Query tasks can write data to an external destination through the `EXTERN` function, when it is used with the `INTO` clause, such as `INSERT INTO EXTERN(...)`.
 The EXTERN function takes arguments that specify where to write the files.
 The format can be specified using an `AS` clause.

 For more information about the syntax, see [`EXTERN`](./reference.md#extern-function).